Database & ORM

 Perform calculations directly in the database using aggregate or group_by.

-stats = prisma.sales.aggregate(
+stats = await prisma.sales.aggregate(

 _sum={'amount': True},